gettypubs/keepitmoving/content/keynotes/1-Bek.md

 Conservators continue to encounter complexities of care with historical kinetic and Op Art.
 Our challenges are not limited to the mechanical but extend into the digital, and our main challenge may be the evolution of technology.
 The ubiquity of technology gives almost anyone the capability of programing and controlling complex operating systems or interactive, computer-based installations.
 There is a clear tendency by young artists toward custom-built code, computer-controlled showcases, and robotics.
 At the same time, artists are becoming very aware of the limits of technology as they are challenged by art professionals to collaborate on the installation and repair of their work.

 The previous dependency of artists on industrially manufactured devices is comparable to today’s dependency on technology.
 Piene’s *Neon Medusa* (1969) and Villareal’s *Flowers 8* (2005) use distinct light sources that rely upon off-the shelf, programmable technology.
 However, the thirty-six years’ difference underscores the contemporary trend away from repairable technology and toward replacement technology. <em>Neon Medusa</em>’s analog timer control was fabricated when there was a possibility of repair: the simplicity of design allows the motor to be exchanged and the timer wheels to be refabricated.
 Perhaps even the glow lamps could be refabricated by a specialty light-bulb factory.
 In contrast, Villareal’s *Flowers 8* utilizes a mass-produced lighting system discontinued three years after the work’s creation.
 An obsolete system of lamps, cables, plugs, and data supplies comprise 90 percent of the physical artwork.
 Today’s digital technology is very specific, and most devices are not made to be repaired to extend the life of their functions.
 Modules belonging to a single contained system are exchanged regularly.
 Once the system is discontinued, identical parts may be salvaged for the time being, but it is unlikely that the system can be supported in the long term.
 Facing such dilemmas, the conservation field may need to adapt to the idea of regularly updated versions of more contemporary artworks, perhaps abandoning the ideal of the artwork anchored in time.
 This reality becomes even more challenging when the artist’s hand is visible or artists modify consumer technology.
 It is important for the profession to discuss parameters to help us navigate this terrain.
 Should we elevate the importance of performativity?
-Do we replicate an artwork’s performance to keep it alive and physically authentic at the same time ({{< q-cite "Kolešnik 2012" "test" "2012" >}}; {{< q-cite "van Saaze 2013" "test" >}})?
+Do we replicate an artwork’s performance to keep it alive and physically authentic at the same time?

-{{< q-cite "Kolešnik 2012" "test" "2012" >}}

-{{< q-cite "van Saaze 2013" "test" >}}

-{{< q-cite "Muñoz Viñas 2010" "test" >}}

-{{< q-cite "*Weird* 2017a" "test" >}}

-{{< q-cite "[Weird] 2017b" "test" >}}

 ## Notes